samsuh/2025-learnings/README.md

 - clean and set up the launchpad.
 - setup the audio interface
 - install ableton
 - look into black friday plugins. do i need plugins? what exactly do they do?

+11/28 - visited army base, got a cool tour. was fun. visited jc's house and hung out playing flight sim. good day.